 1) Before posting a new topic here, be sure you actually

 have a project in progress or release.
 For example, posting a new thread called "Mario TC" with the post "Hey i'm making a mario tc, more info soon!" isn't good enough.
 Be sure you've got plans for your project.
 Think about things like main features, help you could possibly want, suggestions you'd like.
 Or go take a few screenshots.
 People like screenshots.
 Just make sure you have a base for what you're going to be working on or no one is going to take interest.
 (Your title screen really doesn't count.)

 2) Just to clarify from the above rule: you need to post something from your project

 !
-If a project thread is posted without screenshots, we'll give you 24 hours to get them added, or else your project thread is going to get locked.
+If a project thread is posted without screenshots, we'll give you some time to get them added, or else your project thread is going to get locked.
 Not everybody wants to download a large-ish WAD file and puzzle over what exactly is changed, so it helps to show people what it looks like without making them read a wall of text or download a file and be surprised.
 If the mod has already been released in the thread's first post, screenshots are merely suggested, not required.
 We can be more lenient for mods where a screenshot does not convey what the mod actually does, i.e. for music and sound patches or mutators.